PoojahariniK/cryptovault-dashboard/README.md

 -DevOps and UI

- --Fully Dockerized frontend and backend using Docker Compose
+ --Fully Dockerized frontend and backend using Docker Compose and deployed

  --Responsive UI built with Tailwind CSS